nananta/Marcus-website/README.md

    - For subdomains (www.example.com): Add a CNAME record pointing to `[your-username].github.io`
 5. Save your changes and wait for DNS propagation

+## Deployment Status
+This website is deployed using GitHub Pages with custom GitHub Actions workflow.
+Last updated: March 20, 2023

 ## Credits

 - Icons: [Font Awesome](https://fontawesome.com/)